MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/control-cloud-apps-with-policies.md

 1. In the console, click on **Investigate** followed by **Activity log**, **Files** or **Accounts**.

 2. Use the filters at the top of the page to limit the search results to the suspicious area, for example, in the Activity log page, click **Activity** and select **Admin logon**.
-Then, under **IP address**, select **Category** and set the value to include only IP addresses that aren't included in any of the categories you've created for your recognized domains.
+Then, under **IP address**, select **Category** and set the value to not include IP address categories you've created for your recognized domains, such as your admin, corporate and VPN IP addresses.

      ![](./media/create-file-from-investigation.png)